 Scope boundaries

-MCP-Guard operates at the MCP protocol layer — it inspects JSON-RPC messages between client and server.
+m0lz.03 operates at the MCP protocol layer — it inspects JSON-RPC messages between client and server.
 It does not address:

 - LLM prompt injection (agent-layer concern)